Jack Studnicka

-Jack Studnicka (born February 18, 1999) is a Canadian professional ice hockey forward for the Charlotte Checkers in the American Hockey League (AHL) while under contract to the Florida Panthers of the National Hockey League (NHL).
-Studnicka was drafted in the second round (53rd overall) by the Boston Bruins in the 2017 NHL Entry Draft.
+Jack Studnicka (born February 18, 1999) is a Canadian professional ice hockey player who is a forward for the Philadelphia Flyers of the National Hockey League (NHL).
+Studnicka was drafted in the second round (53rd overall) by the Boston Bruins in the 2017 NHL entry draft.

 After moving to Novi, Michigan, in 2013, Studnicka played minor and midget hockey for Compuware and Belle Tire U14 teams.
 Following the 2014–15 season, in which he scored 29 goals and 56 assists through 67 games, Studnicka was drafted 21st overall by the Oshawa Generals in the Ontario Hockey League (OHL) Priority Selection Draft.
 He played four seasons with the Generals, serving them as captain for one and a half, before being traded to the Niagara IceDogs in 2019.

 Early life

 Studnicka was born on February 18, 1999, in Tecumseh, Ontario to parents Todd Studnicka and Mary Beth Laing.
 He was born into an athletic family as his father Todd played college ice hockey for the University of Maine while his older brother Sam played in the Ontario Hockey League (OHL).
 Likewise, his step brother Ryan McInchak plays goaltender for Cornell University and his cousin Joey most recently played in the Greater Ontario Junior Hockey League.
 In 2013, Studnicka moved to Novi, Michigan, with his father after he got a job with Consumers Energy in order to have his support while preparing for major junior hockey.